-Night Sky June 2017
+Night Sky September 2017

 To use the star chart: print it out and then use it to locate the planets and constellations at night by holding it above your head and pointing the 'South' pointer of the chart southwards.

 Ian Morison tells us what we can see in the northern hemisphere night sky during September 2017.

 - Jupiter: Now five months after opposition, Jupiter can still just be seen very low in the southwestern sky after nightfall, lying at an elevation of some 10 degrees 45 minutes after sunset.
 By month's end it will be at an elevation of just 4 degrees at dusk.
 With a magnitude of -1.7 and an angular size of ~31 arc seconds it will be at its dimmest and smallest during this year's apparition and is too low for any reasonable telescopic views.
 At the start of September, Spica, Alpha Virginis, lies some 4 degrees to its lower left.
 Jupiter, moving eastwards passes 3 degrees to the upper right of Spica on September 11th.
 Now moving down towards the lower part of the ecliptic, next year it will only have an elevation of 25 degrees when due south whilst for the following two years an elevation of just 18 degrees.